JobRunr Pro

 }

-The notification will only be send once the archive was created successfully (and thus the archiveService.createArchive(String folder) job succeeded
+The notification will only be sent once the archive is created successfully, and thus the archiveService.createArchive(String folder) job succeeded.

 How does it work?